jdrichardsappacad/react-2021/week-15/practices/09-dispatch-thunk-actions/dispatch-thunk-actions.md

 to make the __.env__ file in the __backend__ directory, run `npm install`, and then run `npm start`.
 Otherwise, follow these instructions to get set up:

-1. Create a __.env__ file in the __backend__ directory based off the existing __.env.example__ file given.
-2. Create a database user using the `psql` interface that matches the username and password you gave in the __.env__ file with `CREATEDB` privileges.
-3. Run `npm install` in the __backend__ directory to install dependencies.
+1. Run `npm install` in the __backend__ directory to install dependencies.
-4. Run `npx dotenv sequelize db:create` to create the database.
+2. Run `npm run db:setup` to set up the database.
-5. Run `npx dotenv sequelize db:migrate` to apply the migrations.
-6. Run `npx dotenv sequelize db:seed:all` to apply the seeders.
-7. Run `npm start` to start the backend server..
+3. Run `npm start` to start the backend server.

 In a different terminal, `cd` into the __frontend__ directory of the starter.